techidaily/site-fox-sys/source/_posts/how-to-fix-your-pc-not-detecting-new-devices-expert-tips-from-yl-computing.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://screen-sharing-recording.techidaily.com/new-2024-approved-ensuring-audio-clarity-amidst-remote-recording-challenges/"><u>[New] 2024 Approved Ensuring Audio Clarity Amidst Remote Recording Challenges</u></a></li>
-<li><a href="https://article-tips.techidaily.com/new-2024-approved-premium-tech-choices-top-15-4k-cameras/"><u>[New] 2024 Approved Premium Tech Choices Top 15 4K Cameras</u></a></li>
+<li><a href="https://screen-mirroring-recording.techidaily.com/new-2024-approved-top-10-tips-for-remotely-recording-your-podcasts/"><u>[New] 2024 Approved Top 10 Tips for Remotely Recording Your Podcasts</u></a></li>
-<li><a href="https://youtube-docs.techidaily.com/ed-2024-approved-cutting-edge-visual-techniques-selecting-premium-camera-lenses/"><u>[Updated] 2024 Approved Cutting-Edge Visual Techniques Selecting Premium Camera Lenses</u></a></li>
-<li><a href="https://youtube-webster.techidaily.com/ed-access-all-audio-extracted-top-free-youtube-to-mp3-converter-guide-for-2024/"><u>[Updated] Access All Audio Extracted Top Free YouTube to MP3 Converter Guide for 2024</u></a></li>
+<li><a href="https://article-knowledge.techidaily.com/new-streamlined-qanda-guide-for-attractive-podcasts-for-2024/"><u>[New] Streamlined Q&A Guide for Attractive Podcasts for 2024</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/2024-approved-the-art-of-color-correction-in-final-cut-pro-2023/"><u>2024 Approved The Art of Color Correction in Final Cut Pro 2023</u></a></li>
+<li><a href="https://fox-glue.techidaily.com/updated-crafting-your-dream-4k-video-editing-setup-a-diy-guide-for-2024/"><u>[Updated] Crafting Your Dream 4K Video Editing Setup A DIY Guide for 2024</u></a></li>
+<li><a href="https://article-files.techidaily.com/updated-in-2024-quick-scale-your-iphones-viewport/"><u>[Updated] In 2024, Quick Scale Your iPhone's Viewport</u></a></li>
+<li><a href="https://some-knowledge.techidaily.com/2024-approved-in-depth-analysis-top-15-youtube-channels-for-epic-product-reviews/"><u>2024 Approved In-Depth Analysis Top 15 YouTube Channels for Epic Product Reviews</u></a></li>
+<li><a href="https://fox-sys.techidaily.com/effective-strategies-for-optimizing-application-memory-usage-insights-from-yl-computing/"><u>Effective Strategies for Optimizing Application Memory Usage: Insights From YL Computing</u></a></li>
+<li><a href="https://extra-tips.techidaily.com/expertly-crafted-images-with-lut-techniques-in-photoshop-cs6/"><u>Expertly Crafted Images with LUT Techniques in Photoshop CS6</u></a></li>
-<li><a href="https://android-location-track.techidaily.com/3-ways-to-track-vivo-v30-lite-5g-without-them-knowing-drfone-by-drfone-virtual-android/"><u>3 Ways to Track Vivo V30 Lite 5G without Them Knowing | Dr.fone</u></a></li>
+<li><a href="https://fake-location.techidaily.com/fake-the-location-to-get-around-the-mlb-blackouts-on-zte-blade-a73-5g-drfone-by-drfone-virtual-android/"><u>Fake the Location to Get Around the MLB Blackouts on ZTE Blade A73 5G | Dr.fone</u></a></li>
-<li><a href="https://fox-sys.techidaily.com/evaluating-windows-defenders-effectiveness-in-preventing-phishing-scams-expert-analysis-by-yl-software-experts/"><u>Evaluating Windows Defender's Effectiveness in Preventing Phishing Scams: Expert Analysis by YL Software Experts</u></a></li>
-<li><a href="https://fox-sys.techidaily.com/exploring-the-root-trigger-the-main-reason-behind-the-conflict-in-chinas-civil-war-insights-by-yl-solutions/"><u>Exploring the Root Trigger: The Main Reason Behind the Conflict in China's Civil War - Insights by YL Solutions</u></a></li>
+<li><a href="https://fox-sys.techidaily.com/fresh-karaoke-tracks-added-access-unlimited-hits-with-your-partytyme-membership-pcdj/"><u>Fresh Karaoke Tracks Added - Access Unlimited Hits with Your PartyTyme Membership (PCDJ)</u></a></li>
+<li><a href="https://fox-sys.techidaily.com/immerse-yourself-in-the-battle-with-these-epic-hd-call-of-duty-warzone-background-pictures-by-yl-computing-specialists/"><u>Immerse Yourself in the Battle with These Epic HD Call of Duty: Warzone Background Pictures by YL Computing Specialists</u></a></li>
+<li><a href="https://buynow-info.techidaily.com/key-factors-to-assess-when-purchasing-your-next-printer/"><u>Key Factors to Assess When Purchasing Your Next Printer</u></a></li>
+<li><a href="https://fox-sys.techidaily.com/restoring-your-pc-steps-to-revert-windows-control-panel-back-to-original-state-tech-tips-by-yl/"><u>Restoring Your PC: Steps to Revert Windows Control Panel Back to Original State - Tech Tips by YL</u></a></li>
-<li><a href="https://fox-sys.techidaily.com/how-do-legal-rules-impact-the-world-of-crypto-assets-insights-from-yl-computing-and-yl-software/"><u>How Do Legal Rules Impact the World of Crypto Assets? – Insights From YL Computing & YL Software</u></a></li>
+<li><a href="https://fox-sys.techidaily.com/safeguarding-your-virtual-coins-essential-strategies-from-yl-computing-and-yl-software/"><u>Safeguarding Your Virtual Coins: Essential Strategies From YL Computing and YL Software</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/how-to-remove-screen-lock-pin-on-google-pixel-8-pro-like-a-pro-5-easy-ways-by-drfone-android/"><u>How To Remove Screen Lock PIN On Google Pixel 8 Pro Like A Pro 5 Easy Ways</u></a></li>
-<li><a href="https://techidaily.com/how-to-soft-reset-motorola-moto-g34-5g-phone-drfone-by-drfone-reset-android-reset-android/"><u>How to Soft Reset Motorola Moto G34 5G phone? | Dr.fone</u></a></li>
-<li><a href="https://fox-sys.techidaily.com/mastering-mouse-configuration-on-windows-pcs-with-help-from-yl-computings-expert-advice/"><u>Mastering Mouse Configuration on Windows PCs with Help From YL Computing's Expert Advice</u></a></li>
-<li><a href="https://fox-sys.techidaily.com/troubleshooting-and-repairing-faulty-gpus-with-expert-advice-from-yl-software/"><u>Troubleshooting and Repairing Faulty GPUs with Expert Advice From YL Software</u></a></li>
+<li><a href="https://extra-resources.techidaily.com/sculpting-textures-creating-realistic-3d-effects-in-illustrator/"><u>Sculpting Textures Creating Realistic 3D Effects in Illustrator</u></a></li>
+<li><a href="https://fox-sys.techidaily.com/secure-your-digital-wealth-mastering-the-storage-of-cryptocurrencies-with-hardware-wallets-tips-by-yl-computing/"><u>Secure Your Digital Wealth: Mastering the Storage of Cryptocurrencies with Hardware Wallets - Tips by YL Computing</u></a></li>
+<li><a href="https://fox-sys.techidaily.com/step-by-step-guide-using-windows-defender-to-perform-a-full-system-scan-on-your-pc-tips-from-yl-computing/"><u>Step-by-Step Guide: Using Windows Defender to Perform a Full System Scan on Your PC - Tips From YL Computing</u></a></li>
+<li><a href="https://fox-sys.techidaily.com/troubleshooting-guide-how-to-resolve-issues-when-your-pc-wont-start-yl-tech-solutions/"><u>Troubleshooting Guide: How To Resolve Issues When Your PC Won't Start - YL Tech Solutions</u></a></li>
 </ul></div>